 - Plastic or non-woven bags with or without handle

-- Any non-compostable plastic bags except for Plant nurseries, horticulture, agriculture, and handling of solid waste.
+- Any non-compostable plastic bags except for Plant nurseries, horticulture, agriculture, and handling of solid waste

-- Use of plastic and Thermocol for decoration
+- Use of plastic and Thermocol for decoration (Polystyrene)

 List of Items NOT Banned made of Plastic

-- Plastic packaging material with more than 50 microns thickness, and of minimum 2 grams weight.
+- Plastic packaging material with more than 50 microns thickness and of minimum 2 grams weight.
 They are usually used to seal groceries and grain products for wholesale and retail.

-- Compostable plastic bags except for Plant nurseries, horticulture, agriculture, and handling of solid waste.
+- Compostable plastic bags except for Plant nurseries, horticulture, agriculture, and handling of solid waste

 - Recyclable multilayered plastic

-- The plastic used for domestic purpose.
+- Plastic is used for domestic purposes.

 - Use of Thermocol boxes for fish preservation.